subendhu19/academic-kickstart-2/content/authors/admin/_index.md

 - Visitors
 ---

-I am a third year graduate student in the College of Information and Computer Sciences, UMass Amherst.
-I work with Prof. Hong Yu on safe and interpretable machine learning in healthcare.
-I'm also interested in general natural language processing applications and speech/conversational AI.
+I am a fourth year graduate student in the College of Information and Computer Sciences, UMass Amherst.
+I work with Prof. Andrew McCallum on natural language processing applications, specifically unsupervised learning and information extraction.
+Our current work is on DIORA, an unsupervised parsing algorithm based on dynamic programming that induces tree structure in english sentences.

-My current project with Prof. Yu is on reliable and interpretable prediction of critical patient events like mortality, re-admission, bleeding, and heart failure, using electronic health records.
-Our latest work in this project will be published in the Journal of Medical Internet Research (JMIR) in 2020.

-I interned at Amazon Alexa AI in the summer of 2019, and will return for the summer of 2020.
-At Amazon, I worked on improving semantic parsing in Alexa's NLU engine.
-Our work is set to be published at the Web Conference (WWW) 2020.
+Prior to this, I worked with Prof. Hong Yu on safe and interpretable machine learning in healthcare.
+I'm also interested in speech and conversational AI, an interest I picked up at my two interships at Amazon Alexa AI in the summers of 2019 and 2020.

 When I'm not working on research, I'm mostly playing on my PS4.
-I also enjoy running, climbing, and football.
+I also enjoy tennis, climbing, and football.